HSF/hsf.github.io/howto-website.md

 ### Adding a working group

-Add a new file in `workinggroups/_posts` and follow the front-matter of the other files in there.
-The navigation bar will be updated automatically.
+Add a new file in `workinggroups/` directory and follow the front-matter of the other files in there. `Activity` menu in the navigation bar will be updated automatically: the menu entry text is the `title` attribute in the *front-matter* section.

 ### Adding an event